-codeBeamer ALM helps you achieve compliance with aviation standards and regulations by allowing you to implement mature processes, and to efficiently report on the entire development lifecycle. codeBeamer is a TÜV “Trusted Tool” platform certified as a solution that adequately supports safety-critical development.
+As an avionics Application Lifecycle Management platform, codeBeamer ALM helps you achieve compliance with aviation standards and regulations.
+It allows you to implement mature processes, and to efficiently report on the entire avionics development lifecycle. codeBeamer is a TÜV “Trusted Tool” certified Application Lifecycle Management tool that aptly supports safety-critical development and compliance with DO-178C and DO-254.

 Software quality, traceability, and overall product safety are of vital importance in the development of avionics end products.
 Design considerations and lifecycle activities are subject to rigorous regulations to achieve safety objectives.
 In order to comply with DO-178C, DO-254 and other FAA, CAA or DOD regulations that prove the airworthiness of their products, aviation development companies have to ensure that: